 Fuel Additive Regiment - You should be using a fuel additive.
 It doesn't matter if you own a 1980's IDI or a brand new 6.7L Power Stroke, the quality of diesel fuel in the United States varies considerably between acceptable and terrible.
 Furthermore, ULSD lacks many of the beneficial properties provided by the previous low sulfur diesel specification.
 A fuel additive can provide benefits that include lower particulate emission (lower sensitivity to VGT vane and EGR valve clogging), fuel system protection, increased fuel economy, protection against fuel contamination, and prolonged diesel fuel storage life (particularly important for trucks that are driven infrequently).
 Ford even recommends that you use their fuel additive with every tank!
 While there is nothing wrong with the OEM additive, there are many high quality, more diverse fuel additives available.

 Oil Additive Regiment - In addition to using a synthetic motor oil, you should be using a supplementary oil additive to combat stiction.
+Do not use just any oil additive, it needs to be specifically designed for the HEUI injection system.
 Stiction occurs when engine oil breaks down under intense mechanical pressure in the injector solenoid, coating the spool valve with a carbon build up typically described as a varnish.
 Over time, this effect has a tendency to cause an injector to misfire.
-An engine oil additive, such as Archoil's AR9100, is cheap insurance against stiction related problems and can even alleviate stiction related concerns by removing build up in the solenoid body.
+We stand by Archoil AR9100 friction modifier (16 oz is needed per oil change), which has worked wonders eliminating misfire related problems and DTCs in both the 7.3L and 6.0L Power Strokes.
 If you find yourself struggling to justify the additional cost of an oil additive, we suggest using it at a minimum of every other oil change.